Confusingboat/azure-webjob-boilerplate/README.md

 ## Why not just make it a library instead?

-Official answer: doing it this way provides a good example for those who are new to Webjobs.
+Official answer: doing it this way provides a simple example for those who are new to Webjobs.
 Real answer: I'm too lazy and couldn't be bothered.

 ## What's a Webjob?